-Outcome Activity Actions Outputs in Strategy period (2015-2018) Consequences of reduction in or Total budget to support % of total budget
+Outcome Activity Actions Outputs in Strategy Consequences of Total budget % of total

+period (2015-2018) reduction in or to support budget

 ceasing of funding this outcome

 £

 Develop and Emergency Plan • Review the flooding occurs.
 A

 implement Resilience Plan emergency and reduction in or ceasing

 plans for resilience plans for of funding would lead

 Council flooding to an increase in

 actions in the consequences to our

 event of communities.

 flooding

 occurring

 Total Budget 289375